 By 1956 Atlanta Municipal Airport was the busiest air transfer hub in the world and traffic had far surpassed the capacity of the temporary terminal.
 With the "Jet Age" terminal still years from completion, two long meandering concourses were constructed as an interim solution to increase the number of gates.
 The east wing was also extended to provide additional aircraft parking spaces.
 Eastern Air Lines dedicated their 900 foot long concourse, at center right in the photo below, on January 22, 1957.
-Delta's concourse, nearly a quarter mile long, was opened on October 14, 1957.
+Delta's concourse, at bottom center, was nearly a quarter mile long and opened on October 14, 1957.

 Here's an article from the November 1957 issue of the Delta Digest, the airline's employee magazine, with details and photos of the airport expansion.

 1957 view of a Delta Convair 340/440 at the temporary terminal.
 The new Eastern concourse can be seen in the background but judging from the way the Delta plane is parked, the Delta concourse was not yet open.